julienreszka/dev-career-tips/README.md

 # dev-career-tips

 Check whether you feel confident understanding each point.
-The list is ordered to help you gain in confidance.
+The list is ordered to help you gain in confidence.
 If you feel confident with one point you should feel more confident with the next point.

 ## Get paid for your work